Synchrotron emission from virial shocks around stacked OVRO-LWA galaxy clusters: Stacking method

 The simplest model is a uniform background around each cluster, which we define as the mean brightness temperature $\MyTzero(\Myfr,\Myc)$ measured within an angular separation $\theta<\theta_b$ of the centre of the cluster.
 We find that $\theta_b\simeq 5\dgr$ is sufficiently large to establish the virial ring, and not too large to be offset by the large-scale curvature of the Galactic foreground.
 Our results do not vary substantially with small changes in $\theta_b$ around this value (see \append{\S\ref{append:backgroundremove}}).
 This pertains both to the above uniform background and to the polynomial backgrounds discussed next.
 Therefore, we adopt $\theta_b = 5 \dgr$ as our nominal value.

 More accurate models allow spatial variations, to better capture the local background.
-After bright point sources, the Galactic plane, and known Galactic structures are masked, the remaining background varies mainly on scales larger than the anticipated, $\lesssim 1\dgr$ extent of the virial signal.
+As our cluster selection avoids extended Galactic structures, namely the Galactic plane, Loop-I, and the Fermi bubbles (see selection criteria (iv) -- (vi) in \S\ref{subsec:cluster}), we apply identical masks on the data, with a negligible effect on the results.
+After bright point sources and these Galactic structures are masked, the remaining background varies mainly on scales larger than the anticipated, $\lesssim 1\dgr$ extent of the virial signal.
 This remaining background can be fairly well approximated using a polynomial fit on larger scales.
 For each cluster, we thus consider the region $\theta < \theta_b$, and fit the enclosed data in each band by an order $N_b$ polynomial in $\{\tau_x,\tau_y\}$.

 In \append{\S\ref{append:backgroundremove}}, we consider different choices of $N_b$ and $\theta_b$, quantifying their implications using the control samples presented in \S\ref{subsec:controlsamples} below.
 Overall, we find that the statistical distribution of $S(\tau)$ is approximately symmetric, normal and normalised, as constructed above, provided that $N_b\geq 2$.
 In contrast, a low, $N_b\leq 1$ order polynomial is not sufficient to capture the curvature in the background, and leads to $S(\tau)$ distributions that are neither symmetric, nor normal, nor normalised.
 However, higher orders $N_b$ cause increasingly more of the virial excess itself to be fitted as part of the background, thus spuriously diminishing the estimated signal.